madhurima-vanga/Amazon-Customer-Sentiment-Analyser/README.md

 ## Installation Instructions
 To install the required dependencies for this project, follow the steps below:

+#### The installation instructions for data pipeline can be found in the readme for the data pipeline folder.
+[Instructions link](data_pipeline/README.md)

 1. **Clone the repository:**
    ```bash
    git clone https://github.com/madhurima-vanga/Amazon-Customer-Sentiment-Analyser.git